-There’s a lot to see in the sky during these fall nights and early mornings in September, including a full Corn Moon and stunning planetary pairings.
+There’s a lot to see in the sky during these nights and early mornings in September, including a full Harvest Moon and stunning planetary pairings.
 Mark your calendars!

 All times are listed as Eastern Daylight Time for the Northern Hemisphere.